 Version 2.5 Release 2

 The download has two executables and the only difference I can tell between the two is that one has the splash and watermark and the other does not.
 The download has a text file (FP2.5R2.txt) that explains what was changed.
 It claims that the changes make tables load faster.
 I verified it is true but only by about 3 seconds on the table I tested.
-This is a screenshot of the text at the bottom of the start up screen of the one without the splash and watermark:
+This is a screenshot of the text at the bottom of the start-up screen of the one without the splash and watermark:

 This is the only alternate executable that allows you to exceed adding 800 objects to a table but this feature is not needed anymore because BAM will exceed 800 objects.
 Once the table is saved with more than 800 objects, you can play the table on any version of Future Pinball.
 End users won't have any problem with the table unless they want to add more objects.
 Then they will either need to follow the BAM guidance above or use this executable.

 One of the features is something I have never noticed before.
-It is a new option on the file pull down menu that is named, "Save for Arcade".
+It is a new option on the file pull-down menu that is named, "Save for Arcade".
 I didn't understand what it did by reading the text file so I tried it.
 I found it adds the contents of the libraries into the table and saves the table as a new file.
 It makes the table file larger but you can expect that.
-I remember I changed a table once to add the libraries to a table and it was very time consuming.
+I remember I changed a table once to add the libraries to a table and it was very time-consuming.
 So you can use this option if you hate library files.
-The only time I have ever found library files to be useful is when I want to provide more than one version of music for a table.
+The only time I have ever found library files to be useful is when I want to provide more than one version of the music for a table.
 You can just have the user replace a library file and provide different music without having to do any coding.

 An interesting change is the removal of the "Table Slope" limitation of 10.
 I tested this and found you can save a slope higher than 10 on a table and be able to play it on any version of Future Pinball.
 If you saved a slope higher than 10 and edit it on a different executable, you will have to enter a value of 10 or less (so don't edit it if you want it).
 I have worked on physics for a long time and have never needed to change the table slope to anything higher than a 9 so this option would probably be of limited usefulness to most folks.

 An option was added for external calls.
 I don't anticipate anyone ever using this.
 Most folks use DOFLinx to drive the extra bells and whistles on pinball cabinets.
-I suspect the presence of this option may interfere with the workings of DOFLinx and other front end programs, so I think cabinet users should stay away from this executable.
+I suspect the presence of this option may interfere with the workings of DOFLinx and other front-end programs, so I think cabinet users should stay away from this executable.

-One thing I hate on this executable is the removal of the option "Play With Debug F9".
+One thing I hate about this executable is the removal of the option "Play With Debug F9".
 If you are a table developer, the debug mode helps to identify problems on the table.
 This removal makes it so you can't use it.

 Version 2.5 Slamtilt Rubbers